In 1952, construction began on a white marble building to house the Sterling and Francine Clark Art Institute

 as the architect.
 Clark himself became highly involved in the building's creation, living in a small apartment in the back galleries of the museum when he and Francine arrived for stays in Williamstown.
 His desire for domestic gallery spaces was manifested in the design, including intimate galleries with large windows providing views of the nearby pond and pastures.

 In 1955, the Sterling and Francine Clark Art Institute opened

 its doors under the guidance of its first director, former silver dealer Peter Guille.
-There were only two galleries on view, and the majority of the works were not displayed.
-The Clark slowly unveiled its treasures during several exhibitions in the coming years.
-However, from the beginning the Clark received critical acclaim.
-It was heralded in the Berkshire Evening Eagle as “a mecca of the art world” and celebrated as a “cultural asset” for Berkshire County as well as a resource for the Williams College community.
+Only two galleries were on view and a majority of the collection were not displayed.
+Over the next few years, the Clark slowly unveiled its treasures in several exhibitions.
+From the beginning, the Clark received critical acclaim, heralded in the Berkshire Evening Eagle as “a mecca of the art world” and celebrated as a “cultural asset” for Berkshire County and the Williams College community.
 The Boston Sunday Globe

-Selldorf Architects' thoughtful renovation of the Museum Building included dividing the corridor—which previously separated the galleries overlooking Schow Pond from the central galleries—into a sequence of intimate spaces.
+' thoughtful renovation of the Museum Building included dividing the corridor—which previously separated the galleries overlooking Schow Pond from the central galleries—into a sequence of intimate spaces.
 The rectangular plan of the former entry lobby and side spaces was turned into a square sculpture court, allowing the flanking spaces to grow in size and become elegant rectangular galleries for porcelain and other decorative arts, displayed in cabinets designed by Selldorf.